betrusted-io/xous-book/src/ch09-07-discussion.md

 However, these settings work well for applications where the PDDB is only lightly used.
 In particular, this works well for password vault and pure crypto wallet applications, where relatively tiny amounts (a few megabytes in aggregate) of sensitive cryptographic matter are stored in the PDDB.

 This model breaks down quickly in the case of a chat device that is heavily used, especially if rich media types like images are stored in the PDDB.
 From a chat perspective, the device is usable for pure text-based chats and interviews, where the logs may consist of some hundreds of kilobytes of text-only data.
-But users who require trading items such as numerous high-resolution photographs or videos in a deniable fashion would be strongly advised to exercise caution, as these rich media types rapidly overflow the PDDB and lead to a degredation of deniability.
+But users who require trading items such as numerous high-resolution photographs or videos in a deniable fashion would be strongly advised to exercise caution, as these rich media types rapidly overflow the PDDB and lead to a degradation of deniability.

 Some may argue that's a feature, not a bug.